ntoles/tristan-wiki/pages/tristanv2/pic/tristanv2-radiation.md

 folder: tristanv2
 ---

+{% include note.html content="This module is not available in the public version." %}

 ## Synchrotron cooling

 To enable synchrotron cooling add the following flag during the configuration: `--radiation=sync`.
 This will enable the synchrotron drag force and the instantaneous photon spectrum.
 To also create physical photons tracked in simulation as regular particles add the `-emit` flag.